 Trade diversion is said to take place when a less efficient regional partner replaces a more efficient non-regional partner.
-By discriminating against C, trade is diverted from BC to B, which is welfare reducing.
+In other words, the volume of trade is shifted from low cost outside producer to a high cost bloc partner (Thomas A. Pugel).
+By discriminating against C, trade is diverted from C to B, which is welfare reducing.